-I’ve seen several advertisements recently seeking $20/hr grant writers.
-I’m here to tell you that anyone working at that rate is probably desperate for work and probably for a good reason.
+We’ve seen several advertisements recently seeking to set a freelance grant writer’s hourly rate at $20 per hour.
+We’re here to tell you that anyone working at that rate is probably desperate for work and probably for a good reason.
 Maybe they’re not experienced or hard working or talented or any combination of those traits.
 Sure, they’ll save you a lot of money, but will you end up making any?

 Not sure what to expect when it comes to grants?
 You can learn a lot from grant applications without applying.